Randomised enumeration of small witnesses using a decision oracle: Hardness of the extension problem

 \section{Hardness of the extension problem}

 Many combinatorial problems have a very useful property, often referred to as \emph{self-reducibility}, which allows a search or enumeration problem to be reduced to (smaller instances of) the corresponding decision problem in a very natural way (see \cite{creignou13,khuller91,schnorr76}).
-A problem is self-reducible in this sense if the existence of an efficient decision procedure (equivalent to \textbf{ORA}($X$)) implies that there is an efficient algorithm to solve the extension decision problem (equivalent to \textbf{EXT-ORA}($X$)).
-While many self-contained $k$-witness problems do have this property, we will demonstrate that there exist self-contained $k$-witness problems that do not (unless FPT=W[1]), and so an enumeration procedure that makes use only of \textbf{ORA}($X$) and not \textbf{EXT-ORA}($X$) is desirable.
+A problem is self-reducible in this sense if the existence of an efficient decision procedure (answering the question: ``Does the universe contain at least one witness of size $k$?") implies that there is an efficient algorithm to solve the extension decision problem (equivalent to \textbf{EXT-ORA}).
+While many self-contained $k$-witness problems do have this property, we will demonstrate that there exist self-contained $k$-witness problems that do not (unless FPT=W[1]), and so an enumeration procedure that makes use only of \textbf{INC-ORA} and not \textbf{EXT-ORA} is desirable.

 In order to demonstrate this, we show that there exist self-contained $k$-witness problems whose decision versions belong to FPT, but for which the corresponding extension decision problem is W[1]-hard.
 We will consider the following problem, which is clearly a self-contained $k$-witness problem. \\